Has your pet bearded dragon been experiencing eye problems?

 In most cases, sunken eyes are a symptom of dehydration.

-If you notice your pet’s eyes appear to be sunken into its head more than usual, you should look for other warning signs of dehydration.
+If you notice your bearded dragon’s eyes appear to be sunken into its head more than usual, you should look for other warning signs of dehydration.

 Dehydration is a cause of numerous eye issues, including droopy eyes and sunken eyes.